sodafoundation/soda/roadmap.md

    - Detailed verification on Ubuntu 20.04 LTS
  - Container Data Protection for Kubernetes
    - Kahu, the new Project for Backup/Restore with Metadata Backup PoC
  - Bug fixes and improvements for Multicloud, Dashboard, Installer and Documentation
+### The release is available [here](https://github.com/sodafoundation/soda/releases/tag/v1.7.0)

 # 2021
 ## Q4 2021 Scope ('L' Release) (Lamu Release v1.6.0)